How to Get Your First Job in IT? And How Important Is It to Have a Good Resume?

-If you are looking for a job in an IT sphere, be it your first job or you want to switch fields, you should know how to correctly prepare for this process.
-One of the most important things you start with is creating a resume.
-This is the first impression about you and the document that will basically decide whether you’ll be invited to the interview or not.
-If you want to have a perfect resume without any problems, it is best to address top IT resume writing services that will help you with this task.
+This is the first impression about you and the document that will decide whether you’ll be invited to the interview.
+If you want a perfect resume without any problems, it is best to address top resume-writing services for software engineers who will help you with this task.

-Common Errors in the Resume
+Common Errors in the Engineering Resume

 LinkedIn

-Sometimes candidates use LinkedIn just as a secondary social network – and that’s a mistake.
+Sometimes, candidates use LinkedIn as a secondary social network – and that’s a mistake.
 Make it a rule to systematically, for example, every three months, update your career and training history and add skills and achievements.
-A well-completed profile presents you as a professional, and in the case of a job search, you can simply transfer information from LinkedIn to PDF format – and get a ready-made resume.
+A well-completed profile presents you as a professional, and in the case of a job search, you can transfer information from LinkedIn to PDF format – and get a ready-made resume.

 Size and design